awa03/meow-chat/README.md

 # Meow Chat
 A straightforward chat interface utilizing a RESTful API, developed in Go and integrated with a Python Flask application.
+Watch the
+[Video Showcase](https://github.com/user-attachments/assets/5254ab66-ea61-4472-8415-b679443fa042) to get a better idea of how to use the application.

 ### Built With
 - Go (Backend, RESTFUL API)